| #chatterlings Chat with guest author MJ Rose |

 kahtt: ASIDE: MJR's booklist

-secret: what does buy the author mean then? are you on contract to write a certain amount for them?
+secret: what does buy the author mean then? are you on contract to write a certain

 Gabriella: that's nice to know about them MJ